ohmlaws/ohmlaws.github.io/_tutorials/2025-10-19-how-to-add-second-home-page.md

     comments: true
     toc: true
 ```
-Make sure you are only adding, not removing existing code.
+> Make sure you are only adding, not removing existing code.
 Save `_config.yml`.
+{: .prompt-warning }

 ---